boomb0om/CRAFT-text-detection/README.md

 An unofficial PyTorch implementation of CRAFT text detector with better interface and fp16 support

-> This is not an official implementation.
+> This is not official implementation.
 I partially use code from the [original repository](https://github.com/clovaai/CRAFT-pytorch)

 Main features of this implementation:
 - User-friendly interface